kondwanicode/kondwanimunthali/README.md

 Some of my core languages are PHP, Java,javascript and i am conversant with Mysql and database management.

 ### Core skills
-- Knowledge about hardware
+- Knowledge about hardware<br>
--Experience in solving real life problems
+- Experience in solving real life problems<br>
--Good grasp at soft skills in an environment -Bussiness lnowledge
+- Good grasp at soft skills in an environment<br>
+- Bussiness lnowledge<br>

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for